Universal higher-order bulk-boundary correspondence of triple nodal points: Hinge charges induced by triple points

-The HSL $\Gamma Z$ has little group $C_{4v}$ combined with $\mcP\mcT$, corresponding to magnetic point group (MPG) $4/m'mm$ of \cref{tab:TP-MPGs}.
+The HSL $\Gamma Z$ has little co-group $C_{4v}$ combined with $\mcP\mcT$, corresponding to the magnetic point group (MPG) $4/m'mm$ of \cref{tab:TP-MPGs}.
 The eigenstates of the model in \cref{eq:C4model:def} along $\Gamma Z$ transform according to one 2D ICR $E$ ($p$-like) and two 1D ICRs $B_1$ and $B_2$ ($d$-like).
 The degeneracy of $p$-orbitals along $\Gamma Z$ can be interpreted as a NL, which due to the double band inversion at $\Gamma$ is crossed by the two remaining $d$-like bands at four places, $k_z=\pm\kappa_1, \pm\kappa_2$, resulting in two TPPs at $(\kappa_1,\kappa_2)$ and $(-\kappa_2,-\kappa_1)$, respectively, visible in \cref{fig:C4model:model}(d).
-We observe that the TPs are not attached to additional NLs lying off the rotation axis, consistent with the classification in \Main{} that predicts all TPs on $C_{4v}$-symmetric HSLs to be type~$\mathsf{A}$.
-The only other band degeneracy exhibited by the model is the 2D ICR along the vertical hinge $MA$ of the Brillouin zone, corresponding to a vertical NL formed by the two unoccupied $p$-like bands; however, this NL does not have any effect on the discussed phenomenology.
+We observe that the TPs are not attached to additional NLs lying off the rotation axis, consistent with the classification in Refs.~\onlinecite{Lenggenhager:2021:MBNLs,Lenggenhager:2022:TPClassif} that predicts all TPs on $C_{4v}$-symmetric HSLs to be type~$\mathsf{A}$.
+The only other band degeneracy exhibited by the model is the 2D ICR along the vertical hinge $MA$ of the BZ, corresponding to a vertical NL formed by the two unoccupied $p$-like bands; however, this NL does not have any effect on the discussed phenomenology.

-To uncover signatures of higher-order topology, we now consider a nanowire geometry, i.e., a system which is finite in $x$- and $y$-directions but infinite in $z$-direction, at half-filling.
-Thus, only the momentum $k_z\in [-\pi,\pi]$ that runs along the fourfold rotation axis remains a good quantum number and the Brillouin zone is reduced to a \emph{hinge Brillouin zone}.
+To uncover signatures of higher-order topology, we now consider a nanowire geometry, i.e., a system which is finite in $x$- and $y$- but infinite in $z$-direction, at half-filling.
+Thus, only the momentum $k_z\in [-\pi,\pi]$ that runs along the fourfold rotation axis remains a good quantum number and the BZ is reduced to a \emph{hinge Brillouin zone}.
 The considered in-plane termination is displayed in \cref{fig:C4model:hinge}(a) and is chosen to respect all the symmetries of the Hamiltonian.
 Furthermore, we choose the ionic charge ($2\abs{e}$ per unit cell to compensate for the half filling of the electron bands; $e<0$ is the elementary electron charge) to be placed at the center of the unit cell.